a-218/a-218/README.md

 - 🌱 I have graduated from Lighthouse Labs Web Development Bootcamp

-- ✨ Currently working at Newsly Me App as a Full Stack Developer Intern until the end of March
+- ✨ Currently working at Copperleaf as a Software Engineer In Test

-- ✨ Looking for employment opportunities to improve my programming skills.
+- ✨ Open for opportunities to improve my programming skills.

 - Resume: https://resume.creddle.io/resume/8lpp91n6kfb